razerx100/GaiaX/README.md

 # GaiaX
-Graphics Engine module based on DirectX12.
+Renderer module based on DirectX12.
 It needs a Win32 window module handle to draw onto.

 # Library used
 1. [Ceres](https://github.com/razerx100/Ceres).